Skip to main content

 Applications of Gas Sensors

-• Used in industries to monitor the concentration of the toxic gases.
+• Used in industries to monitor the concentration of toxic gases.

-• Used in households to detect an emergency incidents.
+• Used in households to detect emergency incidents.

-• Used at oil rig locations to monitor the concentration of the gases those are released.
+• Used at oil rig locations to monitor the concentration of the gases that are released.

-• Used at hotels to avoid customers from smoking.
+• Used at hotels to prevent customers from smoking.

-• Used in air quality check at offices.
+• Used in air quality checks at offices.

 • Used in air conditioners to monitor the CO2 levels.